Puer Aeternus Archetype: Understanding the Eternal Child

 External rituals like marriage and monogamy—something the Puer Aeternus resists—are designed to help the individual establish this structure.
 (This doesn’t mean that marriage is essential for adulthood or that it guarantees one will transcend the Eternal Child because of it.)

-Developing qualities like discipline, impulse control, accountability, honesty, and responsibility are essential to becoming self-contained.
+Developing qualities such as discipline, impulse control, accountability, honesty, and responsibility are essential to becoming self-contained.

 The Problem with Puer Aeternus